disraptor/disraptor/README.md

 ## Notes

-- Can a target document attack the route server by using file-relative URLs; thus, potentially gaining access to Discourse APIs?
+- Can a Disraptor document attack the route server by using file-relative URLs; thus, potentially gaining access to Discourse APIs?